lubojr/naucse.python.cz/lessons/beginners-en/files/index.md

 print(data)
 ```

-In order to read or write `csv` using the inbuilt `csv` library.
+In order to read or write `csv` you can use the inbuilt `csv` library.

 For other data formats like `Excel` files, you need to install external libraries.

-For working with tabular data it is the easiest to use `pandas` library.
+For working with tabular data it is the easiest to use `pandas` library - which also needs to be installed extra.